 This week's lab will take place at the Dilmun Hill, the Cornell student-run organic farm.
-Your task will be to make measurements of some soil characteristics in the field and also sample soils to bring back to the lab for further analysis.
-This information will be used to evaluate some of the agricultural systems being employed at Dilmun Hill.
+Your task will be to make measurements of soil climate characteristics in the field.
+Soil climate impacts plant growing success from germination to harvest.
+This information can be used to evaluate soil conditions and possible management tools that are important for agricultural systems.
+At question are how might these characteristics impact operations and be managed at Dilmun Hill?